ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

  * Running on http://10.8.0.10:5000
 Press CTRL+C to quit
 ```
-Open a browser with the URL printed by the application.
-In this example:
+Using the URL that the application prints, open a browser.
+Here is an example:
 ```url
 http://127.0.0.1:5000
 ```